Azure/FTALive-Sessions/content/cloud-native/aks-networking/readme.md

 The two ways that Azure provides network policies use Linux IP tables to control the traffic between pods.
 [Create an AKS cluster with network policies](https://docs.microsoft.com/azure/aks/use-network-policies#network-policy-options-in-aks).

-> Walkthrough the customer on the rules and rule chains and how the routing decision has been made.

 ## Network Policies
 [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) are used to secure traffic only between the pods.